AI and Lawyers | What Every Law Firm Needs to Know

-Updated: August 18, 2023|In Trending, Artificial Intelligence|By Dennis Dimka
+Updated: August 2, 2024|In Trending, Artificial Intelligence|By Dennis Dimka

-AI And Lawyers
+AI and Lawyers (secondary)

-The current commentary ranges from practical discussions to esoteric and philosophical; and the business of law has certainly been part of the discussion.
-Put simply, there’s a lot of information out there about AI, the practice of law, applications, risks, benefits and the future… so for this article, I’m going to try to provide some practical, grounded information about AI for lawyers and what artificial intelligence, in all of its forms, means for law firms.
+So for this article, I’m going to provide some practical, grounded information about AI for lawyers and what artificial intelligence, in all of its forms, means for law firms.

 Let’s get started.